crouchcd/cidc-documentation/assays/wes-upload-doc.md

 ~~~~
 Pick an upload method:
-   [1] Upload using a manifest file.,
+   [1] Upload using a metadata file.
-   [2] Upload inputs for a WDL pipeline,
-   [3] Upload data.
 ~~~~

-Enter 1 to select "Upload using a manifest file."
+Enter 1 to select "Upload using a metadata file."

 ~~~~
-Please enter the file path to your download manifest: path/to/your/manifest
+Please enter the metadata file path: path/to/your/metadata
 ~~~~

-The process should then automatically upload the files found in the manifest, assuming your manifest is formatted correctly.
+The process should then automatically upload the files found in the metadata, assuming your file is formatted correctly.